braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data.md

 # Treasure Data

 > Treasure Data is the only independent CDP with proven experience in solving the most complex data problems for the enterprise.
 We have 170+ connectors to work with any existing technology stack and are schema-flexible to ingest all types of data.
-We deliver enterprise-level security, scalability and continuity so you can unlock the power of customer data to deliver stellar brand experiences at scale.https://www.treasuredata.com/
+We deliver enterprise-level security, scalability and continuity so you can unlock the power of customer data to deliver stellar brand experiences at scale.
+Visit [Treasure Data Website][4] for the full product overview.
+Watch our video to learn why we are the industry’s best at transforming customer experiences, one brand at a time."

+{% include video.html id="Zqdm33TWr0E" %}

 Treasure Data supports the Braze platform by allowing you to write job results from Treasure Data directly to Braze.
 What can you do with this Integration?
 * Map external ids: For example, you can map ids from your CRM system to the Braze user account.